I’m obsessed with home renovation and home buying shows on HGTV.

 None of that has changed, and I continue to be impressed with the nonprofits that Avocado supports each month because many of them are causes I support as well.

-Over the course of 12 months, I’ve slept on an Avocado pillowtop mattress, bounced on it with a wild toddler, and rotated it once.
-(In fact, it’s about time to rotate it again.)
+Over the course of 63 months, I’ve slept on an Avocado pillowtop mattress, bounced on it with the kids, and rotated it every October on its anniversary.

 But, we haven’t had any back pain or joint issues since upgrading from our old mattress.
 I still rate the Avocado pillowtop mattress as a 7 out of 10 (with 10 being stiffest).